Stone

 “I’d like to guard the building he’s in.”

-“The large building to the north of the town square.”
+“It’s the large building to the north of the town square.”

 I find the building easily.